-Despite numerous social discussions, it is absolutely clear that the health education implementation must follow scientific knowledge and understanding of negative social influences on young people, and use youth suitable approaches.
+The goal of health education in Croatia is the improvement of the physical, mental and social health of young people, as well as the overall community health.
+Despite numerous social debates, it is absolutely clear that the health education implementation must follow scientific knowledge and understanding of negative social influences on young people, and use youth suitable approaches.
 In order for young people to adopt positive changes to their own health-related behaviour during growing up and in adulthood, it helps to influence them on a peer-group level in a school environment.
 For them to adopt new knowledge and question their negative attitudes leading to various health risks, it is necessary to use a positive approach to their development, including caring for youth, supporting their personality development by personal contribution and linking youth to their environment.
 A standardised multi-sectorial cooperation is necessary to achieve these prerequisites.
 Although people implementing health education have received the required methodological preparation, it takes a continuous effort to adopt a non-formal approach required for developing a trusting relationship with young people, which is the only way of initiating permanent behaviour changes.
 Peer education has proven to be an excellent bridge-building method, and exceptionally successful if conducted in cooperation of adults and youth as a form of building intergenerational trust.
-When working with young people, it is necessary to continually keep in mind the social influence on youth health and empower them to create a more healthy community by analysing and changing society.
+When working with young people, it is necessary to continually keep in mind the social influence on youth health and empower them to create a healthier community by analysing and changing society.
 It is necessary to realise in what ways social influences stimulate risky behaviour and use an evidence-based approach to encourage youth to realise their own rights while building responsible behaviour towards their health and the health of the community.

 Health education implementation is a unique opportunity to involve young people in the processes of improving community health, by viewing them as a solution instead of a problem.
 The yearly evaluation of education and training systems of the European Commission - Education and Training Monitor lists the need for continuous investment into the lifelong training of school personnel as one of the key challenges.
 Among others, this measure responds to that need.
 Since the school year 2012/2013, Croatian primary and secondary schools have been implementing a health education programme as an integral part of the curriculum.
 The health education programme defines methodological units, learning outcomes and performers.
 The health education programme also includes educating the youth on the importance of organ, tissue, cells and blood donation with the goal of sensitising them and raising their awareness of and responsibility towards the community health.
 The implementation of the programme is the responsibility of professors and teachers, while some topics are covered by competent school physicians and nurses, as well as mental health professionals and the police.